neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 ## Update configuration to use variables

 Update the configuration so that it consums each variable.
-The syntax (pre 0.12.0) is `${var.variable-name}`.
-For post 0.12.0 syntax, swith to the [0.12.0 version of this workshop](./replace).

 ```
 resource "azurerm_resource_group" "hello-world" {